Who We Are

 Vision

-Culturally competent and equitable healthcare locally, nationally, and globally.
+Culturally competent and equitable health care for all people as a basic human right locally, nationally, globally, and interstellarly!

 Mission